Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 It is also not uncommon to activate the account via activation link.
 We can put more or less trust on the external provider.
 Another use case on user provisioning is to link an external account to an existing user.
 We did that for our Entra ID to show the concepts.
+Once we have all the necessary claims on our side we can log in into our apps.
+Notes: be mindfull of the requirements like refrsh tokens on integrating with other identity providers.

+There are other possible flows of course.
+We so far implemented automatic linking between acconts but we may have a profile page where the user manually links accounts or asking the user if they want to link if we detect a potential match.s